-What is the meaning / definition of Soft Brand?
+What is the meaning / definition of a Hotel Soft Brand?

-The term soft brand is a term used in hospitality that describes a hotel franchise or chain company.
-This organisation, in comparison to other hotel franchises or hotel chains provides the benefits of a larger chain without enforcing strict rules, regulations or a strong brand identity on the franchisor or chain member.
+The term Hotel Soft Brand is a term used in hospitality that describes a hotel franchise or chain company.
+This organisation, in comparison to other hotel franchises or hotel chains provides the benefits of a larger chain without enforcing strict rules, regulations or strong brand identity on the franchisor or chain member.

 The member hotels are granted branded distribution, sales and marketing, CRS and loyalty systems in exchange for royalties and franchise fees.
-These soft brands offer individual hotels the opportunity to affiliate with major hotel chains while keeping their unique design, name and orientation.
+A soft hotel brand company offers individual hotels the opportunity to affiliate with major hotel chains while keeping their unique design, name and orientation.

 These soft brand hotels are usually hotels that are historic or have enough history that it would hurt the hotels reputation to change it to a large chain name like a Marriot or a Hilton rather than its original name.